t-systems/aws-vpc-infra-automation-via-terraform/README.md

 ## Getting Started

 ### Prerequisites
-To run the terraform deployment from local we should have below installation in our local machine
+To run the terraform deployment from local we should have below installation in our machine
 * Terraform
     - [Terraform Executable](https://releases.hashicorp.com/terraform/0.13.5/terraform_0.13.5_linux_amd64.zip)
     - [Terraform Installation Doc.](https://learn.hashicorp.com/tutorials/terraform/install-cli)